LapysDev/LapysJS/README.md

 If your problem or idea is not addressed yet, [please open a new issue](https://github.com/LapysDev/LapysJS/issues/new).

 ## Documentation
-Bootstrap's documentation, included in this repository in the root directory is publicly hosted on GitHub Pages at <#>.
+LapysJS' documentation, included in this repository in the root directory is publicly hosted on GitHub Pages at <#>.
 The documents may also be run locally.

 ## Community